schxslt/schxslt-redux-xslt1/README.md

 as [SchXslt](https://github.com/schxslt/schxslt) or the ["Skeleton"](https://github.com/schematron/schematron) your
 schema files might not work as expected.

+Feel free to contact me if you need help getting your Schematron standard-compliant.

 ## Limitations

 SchXslt Redux XSLT1 comes with the following limitations.